 A small dark brown colored community at the top of the sector also features Cooperative Game Theory applications in electricity markets and TEP.
-Node G1-116 is the earlier mentioned work by Contreras et al. [50], who suggested an incentive-based mechanism for transmission investment.
+Node G1-116 is the earlier mentioned work by Contreras et al. [52], who suggested an incentive-based mechanism for transmission investment.
 A decentralized investment model was suggested considering each investor as an independent player.
 Then, the rewarding procedure iteratively evaluated possible welfare gains and allocated them among the investors using the Shapley value.
 The expansion plan was considered settled once all the investors decided on the rationality of their TEP projects (no more investors were willing to build more transmission assets).
-In the linked node G2-1066, Lo Prete and Hobbs [114] examined incentives for market participants to cooperate in microgrid forming.
+In the linked node G2-1066, Lo Prete and Hobbs [121] examined incentives for market participants to cooperate in microgrid forming.
 A Cooperative Game Theory framework was used to quantify cost and benefit allocation among the market participants.
 It was reported that market failure could lead to the misalignment between the social and private objectives and inefficient scale and types of microgrid installations.

 The far-left purple community has very few connections with the remaining citation network (only with G0-2 and G0-3 directly) and represents the studies on coalition formation.
-In G1-129, An et al. [115] proposed dynamic coalition formation algorithms and referred to the work by Contreras (node G0-2) as an example of coalition formation analysis in TEP.
+In G1-129, An et al. [122] proposed dynamic coalition formation algorithms and referred to the work by Contreras (node G0-2) as an example of coalition formation analysis in TEP.
 The neighboring purple nodes refer to Zolezzi's work G0-3 and feature overlapping issues in coalition formation.
-For example, in G1-219, Zhang et al. [116] used particle swarm optimization to identify overlapping coalitions formation in multiple project tasks (situations where a player can participate in several coalitions simultaneously).
+For example, in G1-219, Zhang et al. [123] used particle swarm optimization to identify overlapping coalitions formation in multiple project tasks (situations where a player can participate in several coalitions simultaneously).

 At this point, we have reviewed most of the existing relevant studies on Cooperative Game Theory applications in power systems.
-We found that the topic significantly evolved since the initial works G0-1 [41], G0-2 [43], and G0-3 [46].
+We found that the topic significantly evolved since the initial works G0-1 [43], G0-2 [45], and G0-3 [48].
 The allocation concepts have been applied from a variety of angles, and the models complexified considerably.
 The identified applications can be classified into essential and specific approaches.
 The essential approaches involve the straightforward modeling of player interactions in power markets and in expansion planning projects.
 We include the following applications here:

-- Allocation of costs (usually operating) or benefits (cost savings or welfare gains) among the power market participants (generators and demands) [86], [90], [93]; - Allocation of transmission costs among the market participants (development of new transmission pricing mechanisms) [48], [52], [53], [88], [105]; - Solving the mentioned allocation issues as a part of TEP or GTEP [47], [49], [50], [99], [100], [104], [112]; - Identification of beneficiaries in expansion projects [100] and ranking projects within an expansion plan [99]; - Multi-regional expansion planning (usually, cross-border power interconnection projects) [54], [55], [91]; - Cooperation among microgrids [95], [96], [114]; - Allocation of benefits within virtual power plants [87].
+- Allocation of costs (usually operating) or benefits (cost savings or welfare gains) among the power market participants (generators and demands) [93], [97], [100]; - Allocation of transmission costs among the market participants (development of new transmission pricing mechanisms) [50], [56], [57], [95], [112]; - Solving the mentioned allocation issues as a part of TEP or GTEP [49], [51], [52], [106], [107], [111], [119]; - Development of transmission investment mechanisms (incentive schemes to encourage transmission investments in the competitive electricity market environment) [51], [52]; - Identification of beneficiaries in expansion projects [107] and ranking projects within an expansion plan [106]; - Multi-regional expansion planning (usually, cross-border power interconnection projects) [58], [59], [98]; - Cooperation among microgrids [102], [103], [121]; - Allocation of benefits within virtual power plants [94].